|Who:||EEOC = the Equal Employment Opportunity Commmission|

 John Doe works for Company XYZ.
 It dawns on him that his direct manager is sexually harassing him (by withholding promotions, raises, etc.).
 So, he files a complaint with the EEOC.

-After 180 days, the EEOC issues him a Right-to-Sue letter, and he takes his case to federal court.
+After almost two years, the FCHR closes John Doe's file.
+At which point, he requests a substantial weight review (with the EEOC).
+The Federal Agency (ie, the EEOC) issues him a Right-to-Sue letter, and he takes his case to federal court.
 Where a jury of his peers ends up awarding him damages.

-Jane Doe sues Company ABC for denying her access to its restaurant.
-The Court, however, dismisses her cause of action, because she did not file a discrimination complaint with the EEOC beforehand.
+Jane Doe sues Company ABC (in state court) for denying her access to its restaurant.
+The Court, however, dismisses her cause of action, because she neither:

 Such a filing is a condition precedent for litigating a discrimination lawsuit.